adrianromero/datasql/README.md

 }
 ```

-You can insert / retrieve an instance of a new `TestPojo` instance using the following code.
+You can insert / retrieve an instance of a new `ObjectPojo` instance using the following code.
 You also have more operations to delete, upsert, list, etc..
 Take into account that now we are using an `ORMSession` instead of a `Session`.

 ```java
 try (ORMSession session = new ORMSession(getDataSource().getConnection())) {